-Republicans in Congress are divided over immigration but leaders say votes are still coming
+Trump lobbying effort aims to unite House GOP

+Meanwhile, Sen. Jeff Sessions, the attorney general and well-known immigration hardliner from his days on Capitol Hill, meet with the Republican Study Committee and made his pitch for the compromise bill while Department of Homeland Security Secretary Kirstjen Nielsen, according to two aides, was expected to also travel to the Hill to meet with more members on immigration.

+It's the kind of administration effort that House leaders have been asking for days, but the question of whether it would be enough to sway members -- especially with just 24 hours until a vote -- remained to be seen.

-(CNN)Republicans across Capitol Hill are deeply divided over how to stop families from being separated at the border, as the House could vote as soon as Thursday on two immigration bills -- the first time in years that GOP has tried to address a broad solution on the issue that has split the party.
+Republicans across Capitol Hill are still deeply divided over how to solve the issue of DACA and stop families from being separated when they come to the US.
 Leadership in the Senate and the House appear to be mulling conflicting approaches for how to handle the situation at the border -- whether to go big with a broader immigration package or go narrow on a specific bill addressing family separation.

-House Speaker Paul Ryan repeated Wednesday that his chamber is planning to vote in 24 hours on a pair of bills, one bill a conservative option without enough support to pass and another a broader immigration package that includes language to keep families together while they're processed at the border.
+Before Trump announced his plans for an executive order, House Speaker Paul Ryan repeated Wednesday that his chamber is planning to vote in 24 hours on a pair of bills, one bill a conservative option without enough support to pass and another a broader immigration package that includes language to keep families together while they're processed at the border.
 GOP leaders are backing that option though it also lacks support it needs as of Wednesday morning.

 "The administration wants Congress to act and we are," Ryan told reporters Wednesday, adding, "I hope we will be able to pass this tomorrow."